 The Shubert Theater survives today as one of the historic playhouses that symbolize American theater for both New York and the nation.
 Located on West 44th Street, constructed as part of a pair with the Booth Theater, it is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the Broadway theater district.
-Built as Shubert headquarters, and as a memorial to Sam Shubert, it is a uniquely important building, designed by Henry B. Herts, that helps shape the character of the Broadway theater district.
-Its Venetian-inspired design with unusual sgraffito ornament is particularly distinguished and responsive to its prominent site.
+Built as Shubert headquarters, and as a memorial to Sam Shubert, it is a uniquely important building that helps shape the character of the Broadway theater district.
+Its Renaissance-inspired ornamental plasterwork, and unusual series of panels of classical scenes painted by J. Mortimer Lichtenauer, combine to form one of the most impressive Broadway theater interiors.